nathanielwarner/carletonian-wordpress/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.1.1 =
+* New: Added ability to enqueue the CSS file through the shortcode.
+This loads the file in the footer of the site, and only on pages that include a feed.
+Enable on the "Customize" tab.
+* Tweak: Resized images can be used in the page source code when "Disable js image loading" setting is enabled.
+* Fix: HTML for header would still be visible in the source of the page when removing the header using showheader=false in the shortcode

 = 2.1 =
 * New: Added the ability to overwrite default templates in your theme.
 View [this article](https://smashballoon.com/guide-to-creating-custom-templates/) for more information.
 * New: Added several PHP hooks for modifying feeds settings and functionality.